PKYOO-116/project__Reasoning-RAG-Framework-using-LangGraph-RetrievalModel-LLM/README.md

-# Reasoning RAG Framework for Personal Web Integration using LangGraph
+# Reasoning RAG Framework using LangGraph, Retrieval Model, and LLM

 Used open-source tools to build LangGraph RAG pipeline <br>